optstat/janus-linear/README.md

    2. QR decomposition
    3. GMRES

-This set of solvers are dependent on the project janus-dual which contains a libtorch dependent version of dual numbers.
+This set of solvers are dependent on the project janus-tensor-dual which contains a libtorch dependent version of dual numbers.

 Prerequisites to building this project:
 I.   Libtorch together with any pre-requisites for running on your hardware (e.g. CUDA if you have a GPU card or TPU drivers if on the cloud.
 Check with the pytorch/libtorch documentation for the hardware supported).